JiayuanGuo/Data-Science-Portfolio/README.md

   * [Web Crawling with BeautifulSoup](https://github.com/JiayuanGuo/Data-Science-Portfolio/tree/master/Miniprojects/2.Web_Crawling_Indeed_Jobs): Use **Python BeautifulSoup** to collect and clean job listing data from indeed.com

-  * Web Crawling with Scrapy
+  * [Web Crawling with Scrapy](https://github.com/JiayuanGuo/TrendKeeper): Use **Scrapy Framework** to collect news from Newswire, and generate trending report for a certain time period.

 * **Machine Learning**